-- The house itself is a fascinating building with a beautiful central courtyard and lots of creaking oak floors, small lead-in-glass windows and tapestries on the walls.
+- The house itself is a fascinating building with lots of creaking oak floors, small lead-in-glass windows and tapestries on the walls.

 - The museum has a huge collection of old books as well as the entire archives of the Plantin business.
 Christoffel Plantin became a printer and publisher in 1555.
 In just a few years he managed to expand the company so that it had sixteen presses and seventy employees.
 They printed bibles as well humanist and scientific publications.
 His successor and son in law, Jan I Moretus, became famous for having printed the Moerentorf Bible, the official catholic Bible edition which remained in print until far into the 18th century.
 The family remained in the printing business until 1866.